Adam-Robson/TetrisInReact/README.md

   - [Acknowledgements](#acknowledgements)

 ## Description

   This is a tetris game implementation based on a React & Redux Tetris Tutorial created and built by Mitchell Hudson.
 The repository can be found [here](https://github.com/Tech-at-DU/React-Redux-Tetris-Tutorial).
 ## Overview

-  The high-level implementation strategy and overview, as outlined in the original tutorial is as follows:
+  The high-level overview & implementation strategy, as outlined in the original tutorial is as follows:
   1. Implement the overall grid square
   2. Implement the game board
   3. Implement the "next block" area